Text Message Marketing: Using Promotion Text Messages to Engage Consumers

 Sweepstakes are yet another great way to engage with your customers, especially while in-store.
 One of our retailer customers hosts an annual after-hours sweepstakes that draws thousands of customers to their stores to shop and win prizes throughout the event.
 Not only does the program bring new customers into the stores for the special event but it also keeps the customers in the stores buying merchandise and food for the duration of the sweepstakes.

-These are only a few examples of how some retailers use text message promotions to engage with their customers.
-Depending on the goal of the campaign (drive in-store conversions, collect information, build relationships, or just have fun), there’s a way to use SMS for the desired outcome.
+These are only a few examples of how some retailers use promotion text messages to engage with their customers.
+Depending on the goal of the campaign (drive in-store conversions, collect information, build relationships), there’s a way to use text promotions for the desired outcome.